blbadger/blbadger.github.io/logistic-map.md

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_probs_4.png)

 Why are certain points more common than others, given that these systems are inherently unpredictable?
-Iterating (1) at $r=3.68, x_0=0.3$ as shown above provides an explanation: the population only slowly changes if it reaches $x \approx 0.728$ such that many consecutive years (iterations) contain similar population values.
+Iterating (1) at $r=3.68, x_0=0.3$ as shown above provides a possible explanation: the population only slowly changes if it reaches $x \approx 0.728$ such that many consecutive years (iterations) contain similar population values.

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_time_3.68.png)